pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

-* Single 'm' key to tap to tempo
-* Temp drums for tempo
-* Stop scrolling if last is seen (tighten the bottom)
-* Data on bpm during play pause
-* "get it on": section too large for autoscroll: autoroll like repeats are expanded: each lyric on grid row, hide chords if not on that repeat, current < top: show top, current > bottom: show bottom.
-Adjusted the fontsize to allow for more song to be seen.

 * follower song location is not reset on a change of song
 * Eliminate song views (only) from history